 Savings is the money you set aside today so it is available later.
 That sounds obvious, but most U.S. adults struggle to save consistently, and the average person could not cover a $1,000 surprise from cash on hand.

-This guide explains what savings really means, how it differs from investing, the best accounts to keep savings in, and the simplest way to build a savings habit that sticks.
+This guide explains what savings really means, how it differs from investing, the best accounts to keep savings in, the simplest way to build a savings habit that sticks, and a few worked examples that show how small amounts compound into real money.

 Savings vs Investing